lrlucena/whilelang/README.md

 ````

 ## Grammar

-The formal syntax is as follows (ANTLR syntax):
+The formal syntax, defined in ANTLR, is as follows:

 ````antlr
 grammar Whilelang;